argoproj/argo-cd/docs/proposals/server-side-apply-field-managers.md

 1. Like other sync options, add a corresponding text field in the ArgoCD UI to let users specify a field manager for a server-side apply sync.
 This text field should only be visible when a single resource is being synced.

 1. Change the removal behavior for shared resources.
 When a resource with a custom field manager is "removed", it instead removes only the fields managed by its field manager from the shared resource by sending an empty "fully specified intent" using server-side apply.
 You can fully delete a shared resource by setting `Prune=true` at the resource level.
+[Demo of this behavior](#removal-demo).

 1. Add documentation suggesting that users might want to consider changing the permissions on the ArgoCD role to disallow the `delete` and `update` verbs on shared resources.
 Server-side apply will always use `patch`, and removing `delete` and `update` helps prevent users from errantly wiping out changes made from other Applications.